 We will start this note by listing the expected modes of UCN beamline operation.
 We will then describe the proposed control system to allow this operation.

-One final point: this document does largely not deal with the questions of machine protection associated with UCN beamline operation; that issue will be dealt with in another document.
+One final point: this document does largely not deal with the questions of machine protection associated with UCN beamline operation; that issue will be dealt within another document.
 The only exception to this is that our measurement of the 1VM4 signal will provide protection against two failure modes (mistimed kicks and dirty beam blanking periods); we will describe that system in this note.

 Summary of UCN Beamline Operating Modes